chenc118/1XA3/Assign1/Readme.md

 ProjectAnalyze.sh [args]

 ##### Args:
+(args are denoted by `-` before the argument name listed below)
 - autopull - Automatically pulls from the configured remote
 - report - Some log stuff rendered in HTML
 - 1718 - Turns on feature # 7 (Will only work properly if in root directory)

+#### Effects:
+(Behavior may be modified by the arguments above)
+1. Prints out whether the local branch is up to date with the remote branch
+2. Puts the uncommited files, and the diffs into changes.log
+3. Puts all lines w/ # TODO and // TODO into todo.log
+4. Prints out the total # of lines of haskell code denoted by .hs files
+5. Puts Haskell errors into error.log

 #### Project Analyze Docs
 1. Just run the pull command, things will become too much of a mess if I do something more complicated